rigvedmaanas/Image-Resizer/README.md

 11. The file should be converted.
 12. Next time when you want to change the size of a file start from step number 7.

 That's it.
-Let me know if you get struck in any step.
+Let me know if you get stuck in any step.
 Enjoy!!!

 ## Todo
 - [ ] Make a GUI for this program